 On television, Earl has guest starred in many series, including: Luck (2011), Seinfeld (1995), American Horror Story (2011), Justified (2009), X-Files (2002), Six Feet Under (2001), and NYPD Blue (2000 & 2005).
 Among the TV movies he has been involved with, was the starring role in VH1's Meatloaf: To Hell and Back (2000).
 He played "Tom Carlin" in ABC's highly acclaimed anthology series American Crime (2015) and "Teague Dixon" in HBO's True Detective (2015).
 He is probably best known as "Dan Dority" in HBO's Deadwood (2003).
 During that series' second season, the show's creator, David Milch, invited him to join the writing staff.
 In 2007, Earl earned a WGA nomination for writing on a drama series and a SAG nomination for best drama ensemble acting.
 Establishing himself on a show as critically lauded as Deadwood opened doors for other writing projects, including the Sony release, Bloodworth (2011), which Earl wrote and produced.

 One other thing of note, because W. Earl Brown gets asked it often and it seems as hoity-toity as speaking of himself in the third person: The "W" was added to his name upon joining the Screen Actors Guild.
-The guild has a rule that two actors can not have the same name, he was told that there was an "Earl Brown" and a "William Brown", hence he became W. Earl Brown (a name he remembered from the label of an Elvis Presley record)...
+The guild has a rule that actors can not have the same name as another actor.
+He was told that there was an "Earl Brown" and a "William Brown", hence he became W. Earl Brown (a name he remembered from the label of an Elvis Presley record)...
 Then when his recording work in Sacred Cowboys necessitated his joining the songwriter's rights association, ASCAP, (where songwriter W. Earl Brown was represented) he had to become "William Earl Brown."
 It's confusing - he knows.

 - IMDb Mini Biography By: W. Earl Brown